 Lace up your walking shoes and get ready to explore downtown Fredericksburg.
 Make your first stop at one of the locally-owned coffee shops where parents can grab a cup of joe and the entire family can have a fuss-free breakfast.

 After breakfast, stop by the Visitor Information Center for a chance to "ask the experts" questions, and pick up maps, brochures and more.
 Snag a historic walking tour guide and a Kid's Guide to Fredericksburg to help make the most of your time in town!
 The Visitor Information Center also offers free parking, free Wifi, shaded picnic tables and public restrooms.

 Spend the day exploring more than 150 locally-owned shops, boutiques and art galleries along Main Street.
-Don't forget to stop by Dooley's 5, 10 & 25 Cent store for a step back in time, and the area's two children's clothing stores - Fredericksburg Natural Baby and Liebeskind, A Children's Boutique.
+Don't forget to stop by the Fredericksburg General Store for a step back in time, and the area's two children's clothing stores - Fredericksburg Natural Baby and Liebeskind, A Children's Boutique.
 Step off Main Street and stop in the Old Thyme Fun Shop for classic toys and fun.

 Stop for lunch at Clear River Ice Cream and Bakery, for freshly made sandwiches, soups and salads.
 Be sure to leave room for dessert, including homemade ice cream, freshly made cookies, milkshakes and more!

 After lunch, it’s time for some history.
 Use your historical walking tour map to guide you to the National Museum of the Pacific War – the only museum dedicated to the battles of the Pacific Theater – where you’ll find interactive exhibits for adults and kids alike.
 The museum, and all of its hands-on exhibits (and cool air conditioning), can be explored for an entire afternoon.

 Insider tip: The National Museum of the Pacific War offers VIP tickets that grant entry to the museum for 48 hours.
 This allows visitor to go back and explore more history!
 Note that the museum is closed on Tuesdays, but the museum's grounds are open daily.

 For dinner, head to Hondo’s on Main, where the whole family can enjoy casual outdoor dining and live music.

 Get ready for a day of outdoor fun with a quick breakfast of donuts and coffee.